Output and consumption postings can be seen as information about the progress of your production execution

 For production order routing lines of released production orders a slim progress bar is displayed below the actual bar being based on the posted quantity consumption.
 The color of the progress bar appears as follows:

-- finished: black
+- finished: black and grayed out

 - still in progress and output/consumption <= originally planned quantity: grey

 - still in progress and output/consumption > originally planned quantity: red

 - you can only post output and consumption to a released production order